 How to get to Stephansdom

-Since it’s right in the centre, you’ll probably wander past on your first stroll through town.
+Given the central location, you’ll probably wander past on your first stroll through town.
 Otherwise:

-- Use the U1 or U3 subway lines, getting out at the Stephansplatz station
+- Use the U1 or U3 subway lines, getting out at Stephansplatz station (the exit emerges in front of the main cathedral entrance)

-- Take a 1A, 2A or 3A bus (the stop is also called Stephansplatz)
+- Take one of the 1A, 2A or 3A buses that drive around the old town (the relevant stop is also called Stephansplatz)

 Once you get off the bus or leave the subway station, you can’t miss the cathedral.
 It’s rather obvious: just look up.